TheMMcOfficial/cups-for-openwrt/README.md

 *chmod 700 /usr/lib/cups/backend/usb*

-Change the config of cups to be able to modify things over your network!
+Change the config of cups to be able to modify the config of cups over your network!

 *vi /etc/cups/cupsd.conf*